Axemortal/CodeBlocks/README.md

   - Use uppercase letters and underscores to separate words in constant names.
   - Use descriptive names that clearly convey the purpose of the constant.
   - Use consistent naming for related constants.

-- Life cycle hooks: This section includes any life cycle hooks that are implemented in the component, such as ngOnInit, ngOnDestroy, etc.

-  - Properties: This section defines the component properties, such as inputs and outputs.
-  - Methods: This section defines the methods used in the component.
-  - Template: This section defines the HTML template for the component.
-  - Styles: This section defines the CSS styles for the component.

 - CSS Naming Convention
   - Use hyphenated (kebab-case) names for classes and IDs.